mmngreco/IneqPy/docs/source/index.rst

-.. boa documentation master file, created by sphinx-quickstart on Mon Dec 12 12:26:13 2016.
+..
+IneqPy documentation master file, created by sphinx-quickstart on Mon Dec 12 12:26:13 2016.
    You can adapt this file complete to your liking, but it should at least contain the root `toctree` directive.